MojoliciousDotIO/mojolicious.io/blog/2018/12/07/compound-selectors/index.markdown

 My first attempt simply trawled through every character and compared the various Unicode properties to see which code numbers changed from `Unassigned` to `Present_In`.
 That was fine, but then I found that someone was already listing all the new emoji and I could scrape their site.

 I won't explain everything in this program.
 Trust me that it uses [Mojo::UserAgent](https://mojolicious.org/perldoc/Mojo/UserAgent) to fetch the data, extracts the DOM, and finds the text I want by using the compound selector `ul:not( [class] ) li a`.
 The rest is merely transforms on that extracted list.
+Those `map`s and the `join` come from [Mojo::Collection](https://mojolicious.org/perldoc/Mojo/Collection).
 This is much easier than trying to do this with regexes:

 	use v5.28;
 	use utf8;